 The Health Insurance Portability and Accountability Act (HIPAA) of 1996 was signed into law to protect sensitive medical information.
-If you work in the health care industry or offer a service to it, you should make sure you understand the HIPAA requirements and take the necessary steps to ensure compliance.
+If you work in the health care industry or offer a service to it, you should make sure you understand how to be HIPAA compliant: All requirements and take the necessary steps to ensure compliance.

 HIPAA compliance and IT services